Most everyone has heard these famous seasons of life quotes. “This too will pass”, and “to everything, there is a season.”

 Ecclesiastes 3:1-8 NASV (Thanks to Bible Gateway)

 When you look at the changing seasons of life mentioned in the Bible, there are a lot of emotions involved.
-Some are pleasant, and some are not.
+Some are within our comfort zone, and some are not.

 That is the way life goes.
 One minute we are feeling fine and the next we are down in the dumps.